rafaelkyrdan/cypher/README.md

 Go to the tab "secret key".
 You should follow the instructions step by step.
 Important: after the generation public key you should  send it to your partner.
 The third step: you should obtain the public key your partner.
-After creating a secret key you can begin to encrypt his data.
+After creating a secret key you can begin to encrypt.
 Simple and clear description of how the algorithm allows the two sides to get secret key using a listening channel. http://www.youtube.com/watch?v=3QnD2c4Xovk

 *How to create crypto-text?*